KLOVER MiK FREQUENTLY ASKED QUESTIONS

 The shallower shape of our Klover MiK 16 parabolic, however, is designed to match the pickup pattern of cardioid microphones.
 The shape of the 16-inch parabolic dish is designed to align with the rear portion of the cardioid pickup patter so no sound energy is lost.

-Do the Klover MiK parabolic microphones come with a microphone element or do I need supply my own?
+Does the Klover MiK parabolic microphones come with a microphone element or do I need to supply my own?

 We’ve designed our parabolic mics to allow the user to use whatever microphone element they might like so we do not include the electronics with our parabolic mics.
 We believe this provides our customer’s with the maximum performance and flexibility.
 We do, however, offer kits, or packages, that bundle the parabolic microphone with the required electronics.

 I’m not getting any signal from the parabolic microphone.
 What do I do?

 The most common reason for not receiving any signal from the parabolic is not providing the proper power to the microphone element.
 If you are using a microphone with an XLR connector, check if the microphone requires “phantom power”.
 If your microphone requires “phantom power”, verify that the device you are plugging your microphone into is providing the required “phantom power” voltage (usually between 12 and 48 volts).

 If you are using a microphone with a 3.5mm TRS connector, check if the microphone requires “plug-in power”.
 If your microphone requires “plug-in power”, verify that the device you are plugging your microphone into is providing the required “plug-in power” voltage (usually between 3 and 10 volts).

 How do I focus the Klover MiK?